-So Google have launched their new Social Networking site Buzz.
-And in doing so have opened up their users to privacy leaks, as reported by the BBC (http://bit.ly/a6I0uf).
+So, Google have launched their new Social Networking site Buzz.
+And in doing so have opened their users to privacy leaks, as reported by the BBC (http://bit.ly/a6I0uf).
 Google are taking the user’s (read: “privacy activists'”) views into account and have set up a war cabinet to get the privacy concerns ironed out as soon as possible.
 The BBC report tells us Google representatives have indicated that they have already implemented some changes and others are due to go live within the week.